 Every year, thousands of Foreign Nationals come to Canada to study at our Universities, Colleges and even High Schools.
 According to the Canadian Bureau for International Education, Canada hosted nearly 500 thousand international students in 2018!
-And according to Project Atlas (2018), Canada is ranked as the world’s 4th most popular destination for international students.
+Canada is also ranked as the world’s 4th most popular destination for international students (Project Atlas, 2018).
 If you are considering studying abroad in Canada, you may be wondering what the advantages are.
 Today, we will explain some of the reasons Canada is such a popular location for international study.

 Canada is commonly recognized as a nation that provides high-quality education.
 According to a report published by U21 (Universitas 21), Canada was ranked 8th out of 50 countries for higher education systems.
 This report compared universities from every continent and evaluated them across 24 attributes (e.g. Government expenditure on tertiary education, proportion of female students in tertiary education, proportion of international students in tertiary education, total research documents produced by higher education institutions, etc.).

 You can work while you study in Canada.
 Under some conditions, you may not even need to apply for a work permit.
 If you meet the requirements, you can work part-time for up to 20 hours per week, on-campus or off-campus to help fund your education.

 Bring Your Family With You

 While studying in Canada, you may bring your spouse, common-law partner, or conjugal partner with you.
 They are eligible to apply for an open work permit and accompany you to Canada for the duration of your studies.
 The open work permit allows them to seek employment anywhere in Canada.
 You may also bring your children with you; children can study in Canadian primary schools without a study permit.